bluxon92-bit/litloop-site/_posts/2026-05-28-dungeon-crawler-carl-series-review.md

 <div style="display:flex; gap:1.5rem; align-items:flex-start; margin-bottom:2rem;">
   <img src="https://m.media-amazon.com/images/I/81bzXinuYEL._SL1500_.jpg" alt="A Parade of Horribles" style="width:120px; flex-shrink:0; border-radius:4px;">
   <div>

-### Book 8 — A Parade of Horribles (2026)
+    <h3>Book 8 — A Parade of Horribles (2026)</h3>

-The tenth and eleventh floors.
+    <p>The tenth and eleventh floors.
 A gauntlet of escalating, race-like challenges with shifting rules and cutthroat competition.
-Think Mario Kart crossed with Mad Max, except losing means actual elimination, and the dungeon's AI is glitching in ways that suggest something catastrophic is building on the floor below.
+Think Mario Kart crossed with Mad Max, except losing means actual elimination, and the dungeon's AI is glitching in ways that suggest something catastrophic is building on the floor below.</p>

-After the emotional enormity of book seven, this one initially feels more enclosed in scale.
+    <p>After the emotional enormity of book seven, this one initially feels more enclosed in scale.
 Dinniman is deliberately resetting the pace, and it works, once you're into it.
 The ending opens back up in scale where we finally get some answers.
 The character work remains strong, and the lore around the AI and the wider galactic politics deepens significantly.
-You can feel the series building toward its conclusion.
+You can feel the series building toward its conclusion.</p>

-A strong entry that will leave you impatient for book nine.
+    <p>A strong entry that will leave you impatient for book nine.</p>
   </div>
 </div>